Big Plans for Mount Pleasant are Underway.

 Water Distribution Improvements (12-inch Water Mains) - IN PROGRESS

 Project Description: This project will replace old 6-inch water lines (most installed in 1937) with new 12-inch water mains along Main Street (North Drive to Lee Street), Franklin Street (Skyland Drive to Blueberry Street), Cook Street (Main Street to N. Washington Street), and Highway 49 (Main Street to Highway 73 interchange).
+This is a total of approximately 4 miles of waterline.
 This project will improve both water quality and fire flow throughout the Town.
 Click here to view the proposed improvements map.

 Schedule: This project is scheduled to begin February 10, 2025 with completion by the end of the year.